Alluxio/alluxio/docs/en/ufs/Tencent-COS.md

 {% navtab COSN %}

 Configure Alluxio to use COSN as its under storage system by modifying `conf/alluxio-site.properties` and `conf/core-site.xml`.
-Specify an existing COS bucket and directory as the under storage system by modifying `conf/alluxio-site.properties` to include:
+Specify an existing COSN bucket and directory as the under storage system by modifying `conf/alluxio-site.properties` to include:

 ```properties
 alluxio.dora.client.ufs.root=cosn://COSN_BUCKET/COSN_DIRECTORY/
 ```

-Specify COS configuration information in order to access COS by modifying `conf/core-site.xml` to include:
+Specify COSN configuration information in order to access COSN by modifying `conf/core-site.xml` to include `COSN_SECRET_KEY`, `COSN_SECRET_ID`, AND `COSN_REGION`:

 ```xml
 <property>